code16/sharp/docs/guide/index.md

 In Sharp, we handle `entities`; an `entity` is simply a data structure which has a meaning in the application context.
 For instance, a `Person`, a `Post` or an `Order`.
 In the Eloquent world, for which Sharp is optimized, it's typically a Model — but it's not necessarily a 1-1 relationship, a Sharp `entity` can represent a portion of a Model, or several Models.

-Each instance of an `entity` is called... an `instance`.
+An instance of an `entity` is simply called an `instance`.

 Each `entity` in Sharp can be displayed:
 - in an `Entity List`, which is the list of all the `instances` for this `entity`: with some configuration and code, the user can sort the data, add filters, pagination, and perform searches.
-From there we also gain access to applicative `commands` applied either to an `instance` or to the whole (filtered) list, and to a simple `state` changer (the published state of an Article, for instance).
+From there we also gain access to applicative `commands` applied either to any particular `instance` or to the whole (filtered) list, and to a simple `state` changer (the published state of an Article, for instance).
 All of that is described below.
 - In a `Show Page`, optionally, to display an `instance` details.
 - And in a `Form`, either to update or create a new `instance`.